A Pennsylvania judge has dismissed assisted suicide charges against a woman who was arrested after handing her

-Five states have passed laws legalizing assisted suicide in certain limited circumstances.
+Five states and the District of Columbia have passed laws legalizing assisted suicide in certain limited circumstances.
 Under Oregon's Death with Dignity Act, physicians can prescribe lethal medication that will allow terminally ill individuals to end their lives.
 There are very specific steps--including waiting periods and release forms--that must be followed before the medication can be prescribed.
 California, Colorado, Vermont and Washington have similar laws.
-Colorado's measure is the most recent, passed by ballot initiative November 8, 2016.
+Colorado's measure was passed by ballot initiative on November 8, 2016, and Washington, D.C.'s law became effective February 18, 2017, when Congress's 30-day deadline to overturn it expired.

-The law in a sixth state, Montana, is less clear.
+The law in a seventh jurisdiction, Montana, is less clear.
 In 2009, the Montana Supreme Court ruled that physicians may prescribe medication to help terminally ill individuals end their lives, but lawmakers so far have not enacted a law that would allow this.
 Two bills regarding assisted suicide were introduced in the state legislature during the 2011 session, but neither made it out of committee.
 One bill would have provided protection to doctors who assist in suicides, while the other would have banned assisted suicide.

 Read more on end-of-life decision-making.